susam/invaders/README.md

 ### Game Points

-The player gets 10 points for hitting a bright orange ship, 20 points for hitting a dark orange ship, and 30 points for hitting a dark red ship.
-The player gets 1 point for hitting a canon.
+The player gets 1 point for hitting a boulder, 10 points for hitting a bright orange ship, 20 points for hitting a dark orange ship, and 30 points for hitting a dark red ship.

 Why?